 About Me

-I’ve been making the most advanced relationship prediction tools for two years now.
+DNA-Sci is the home of the most advanced relationship prediction tools, including double cousin predictors since 2021.
 The newest predictor uses both total cMs and number of segments and is now the most accurate relationship predictor available.
-Another tool gives relationship predictions for double cousins.
-GEDmatch has incorporated one of the DNA Science predictors onto their site.
+GEDmatch has incorporated Orogen predictions from DNA-Sci onto their site.

-I’ve conducted numerous studies relating to genetic genealogy.
+You can find numerous studies relating to genetic genealogy on this site.
 One of these found that you can tell the difference between full-siblings and 3/4 siblings over 94% of the time.
 Another study, written in a three-part series, found that the most popular method at the time for taking advantage of multiple siblings’ DNA kits actually performed worse than not having any siblings tested at all.

 Education: